Where credit union guidance ends and planning begins

 I have a pension — do I still need a financial plan?

 Usually, yes.
 A pension covers part of retirement income, but most pensions replace less than you think after inflation.
 The gap between pension income, Social Security, and what the household actually spends is where the planning work lives.
+You also need to decide when to claim Social Security relative to the pension start date, whether a joint-and-survivor option makes sense for a spouse, and how to handle the taxable income that arrives when both the pension and Social Security are running at once.

 What is the difference between fee-only and fee-based?